allain/node-sync-test/README.md

-# sync-test
+# synopsis-example

-Testing the practicality of using scuttlebutt to provide offline synchronization for browsers.
+An example of using synopsis-client and synopsis-backend to perform data storage and synchronization

 ## Trying it out